EmaApps/banyan/README.md

 WIP: Tree of time.

-Like [wind of change](https://windofchange.me) (WOC), but using the tree model, and as a static site -- so there is no social aspect, for which you should still use WOC.
-I probably will begin using banyan primarily, and then cross-post its content to WOC for enabling discussions (until WOC gets tree model, exports & optional client-side encryption).
+Like [wind of change](https://windofchange.me) (WOC), but using the tree model (and as a static site).

+Banyan has no no social element, for which you should still use WOC.
+Once ready I probably will begin using banyan primarily, and then cross-post its content to WOC for enabling discussions[^woc]

+[^woc]: Until WOC gets tree model, exports & optional client-side encryption.
+Then there would be no reason for Banyan to exist.

-Think of it as a more structured Zettelkasten with the notion of 'time streams' for each node.
+Think of it as a more structured Zettelkasten with the notion of 'time streams' for each node, and [other notions yet to be devised](https://banyan.srid.ca/WV0z0FUpk09RL).

 ## Developing